tc39/code-of-conduct/Enforcement.md

 Once a resolution is agreed upon, but before it is enacted, the committee will contact the original reporter and any other affected parties and explain the proposed resolution.
 The committee will ask if this resolution is acceptable, and must note feedback for the record.
 However, the committee is not required to act on this feedback.

-Finally the committee will make a report for the TC39 ???.
-The committee will never publicly discuss the issue; all public statements will be made by the TC39 ???.
+Finally the committee will make a report of the TC39 members and respective delegates and the ECMA secretariat.
+The committee will never publicly discuss the issue; all public statements will be made by the TC39 Chair and/or the ECMA Secretariat.

 ### Conflicts of Interest